Table of Contents

 My TSH is "normal" but I still have symptoms.
 Why?

 There are several reasons for this.
-Your TSH might be at the high end of the "normal" range, which some people find is not their personal "optimal."
-Additionally, TSH does not tell you if you are successfully converting T4 into the active T3 hormone, nor does it show if your immune system is attacking the gland (antibodies).
+Your TSH might be at the high end of the "normal" range (e.g., 4.2), which some people find is not their personal "optimal."
+Additionally, TSH does not tell you if you are successfully converting T4 into the active T3 hormone—you may have a conversion issue or high Reverse T3.
+It also doesn't show if your immune system is attacking the gland (antibodies) or if binding proteins (TBG) are distorting your total hormone levels.
 A more detailed panel, such as our Silver or Gold tiers, can provide these missing pieces of the puzzle.

 Do I need to fast before a thyroid blood test?